whistlegraph/aesthetic-computer/README.txt

 *** chat ***
   - [🟠] Show last chat message on homepage.

-    - [🟡] Have the chat server running as a separate websocket connection, then that number can be used for total users online.

   - [] Add custom / cool notification icons, and also sounds?
     - [] Templated method from here didn't seem to work: https://firebase.google.com/docs/cloud-messaging/android/send-image
   - [] This could use the redis loop?